eelcohn/ZehnderComfoair/README.md

 bit 6: ???<br>
 bit 7: ???<br>

-Parameter 4 at offset `0x0E` seems to be always the same value.
+Parameter 4 at offset `0x0E` is still unknown.
+It seems to be always the same value.
 I have seen different values on different ComfoFan's, so it might indicate the type of Comfofan,  software version, the dip-switch settings or maybe some other settings?
 Values seen are:<br>
 `0x03`: ?<br>
 `0x05`: seen on Comfofan CFMe R<br>
 `0x06`: ?<br>